BryanLomerio/SubsManager/README.md

 # subsManager

-subsManager is a personal finance tool that helps you keep track of your recurring subscriptions.
-Whether it's for digital services, streaming platforms, or other regular payments, this app makes it easy to stay on top of what you owe.
-Built with React and Tailwind CSS, it offers a simple and clean interface.
+is a simple, no-fuss tool that helps you keep track of all your recurring payments and subscriptions.
+Instead of dealing with complex databases and server setups, it saves everything directly in your browser's local storage.
+That means you get a lightweight, easy-to-use experience without the overhead of managing a backend—perfect for quickly managing your subscriptions without any extra hassle.

+---

 ### Features: